How plainfra keeps your infrastructure safe

 5. Payment security

 Payments are handled entirely by Stripe, a PCI DSS Level 1 certified payment processor. plainfra never receives, stores, or processes your card number, CVV, or full card details.
-When you enter card details during signup, they go directly from your browser to Stripe's servers — our backend only receives a Stripe payment method token.
+When you enter card details during signup, they go directly from your browser to Stripe's servers.
+Our backend only receives a Stripe payment method token.

 6. Infrastructure access controls